beartype/beartype/README.rst

 of **type hint** (i.e., annotation applied to a parameter or return value of a callable).

 This is simpler than it sounds.
-Let's begin with the simplest, shall we?
+Would we lie?
+Instead of answering that, let's begin with the simplest type of type-checking supported by ``@beartype``.

 Builtin Types
 -------------